dereknovak/LS180-LS/study_guide2.md

  WHERE condition;
 ```

-# Additional Statements
+# Additional Commands

 ## GROUP BY
 https://launchschool.com/books/sql/read/more_on_select#groupby
 https://medium.com/@iandaustin/grokking-group-by-bd0bfd7082ea

-- The `GROUP BY` statement is used to group data in conjuction with an aggregate function.
+- The `GROUP BY` command is used to group data in conjuction with an aggregate function.

 ```sql
 SELECT column_name, function(column2_name)